mkrul/vh-to-vw/README.md

 Converts vh to vw inside of a css stylesheet

 ## Instructions
+1) Clone this repo to your host machine
+2) double click the `vh_to_vw.html` file to open it in the browser
-1) Maximize your browser window
+3) Maximize your browser window
-2) Close any open JS consoles or dev tools
+4) Close any open JS consoles or dev tools
-3) Choose a css file to import
+5) Choose a css file to import
-4) Copy and paste the output below into your old css document
+6) Copy and paste the output below into your old css document
-5) ????
+7) ????
-6) Profit
+8) Profit

 ## CodePen
 https://codepen.io/mishakrul/pen/VwzLJEJ